chalatz/tours/pages/info/reviews-comments-content.md

     Highly recommended!!!!<br>\nAntonio (May 14) Piso Cabo San Lucas\n\nNicholas,
     I posted positive reviews on tripadvisor and Facebook.
 Michael was the best driver.\nHoping in the near future to come again and see more of Rhodes.
-Michael was fantastic!<br>\nLeslie Baker (May 14th)<br>\nabaker@netvision.net.il\n\nDear Nicholas, We were very happy with our tour experience with Emmanouel Papachristofis.
+Michael was fantastic!<br>\nLeslie Baker (May 14th) Beer Sheva Israel\n\nDear Nicholas, We were very happy with our tour experience with Emmanouel Papachristofis.
 He was an excellent and a knowledgeable driver!<br>\nThank you!
-Have a wonderful day!<br>\nPaola (May 13th)<br>\npaolalifecoach@gmail.com\n\nWe enjoyed our tour immensely, Nicholas,
-    and our driver was fantastic.
-Thank you,<br>\nDenise and Bill (May 7th)<br>\nsalisdb@comcast.net\n\nNicholas, We had a wonderful experience and Sergio was an excellent guide.
-We take with us great memories of our visit.<br>\nPhilip (May 2nd)<br>\npfinn10676@aol.com\n\nHi Nicholas.... it was great to meet you.
-Thank you for a great day!!<br>\nAlexandra (May 3rd)<br>\nalicatg62@hotmail.com\n\nNicholas, Thank you for arranging a great tour.
+Have a wonderful day!<br>\nPaola (May 13th) Mexico\n\nWe enjoyed our tour immensely, Nicholas, and our driver was fantastic.
+Thank you,<br>\nDenise and Bill (May 7th) Windsor\n\nNicholas, We had a wonderful experience and Sergio was an excellent guide.
+We take with us great memories of our visit.<br>\nPhilip (May 2nd) Greenwich ct USA\n\nHi Nicholas.... it was great to meet you.
+Thank you for a great day!!<br>\nAlexandra (May 3rd) San Diego CA USA\n\nNicholas, Thank you for arranging a great tour.
 Yannis was a fantastic guide.
 Very knowledgeable, very friendly and interesting, very good English and a safe driver.
-I will post a very positive review on TripAdvisor;
-    most likely not until next week when we return to California.
-Thank you for meeting us at the pier; it was a pleasure to meet you in person after having corresponded with you for a few months on e-mail.<br>\nHoward (May 1st)<br>\nhdlevin@gmail.com\n\nDear Nicholas, Thanks for your tour. we truly enjoyed the tour guide \"Costas\" and all the knowledge he shared.<br>\nThank you,  Adrian(April 28th)<br>\nadmasar@gmail.com\n\nDear Nicholas, we really enjoy our stay in Rhodes.
+I will post a very positive review on TripAdvisor; most likely not until next week when we return to California.
+Thank you for meeting us at the pier; it was a pleasure to meet you in person after having corresponded with you for a few months on e-mail.<br>\nHoward (May 1st)  USA\n\nDear Nicholas, Thanks for your tour. we truly enjoyed the tour guide \"Costas\" and all the knowledge he shared.<br>\nThank you,  Adrian(April 28th) USA\n\nDear Nicholas, we really enjoy our stay in Rhodes.
 Michael show us many place even if in a short time and gave us a lot of interesting information.
-Thanks him again from us and thank you for your assistance.<br>\nAll the best Michele (April 25th)<br>\nmichele.capotosto@gmail.com\n\nNicholas, Thank you sooo much!
+    Thanks him again from us and thank you for your assistance.<br>\nAll the best Michele (April 25th) Rome, Italy\n\nNicholas, Thank you sooo much!
 We thoroughly enjoyed our time with you.
-The picture you took of us at the winery was perfect!<br>\nLaurie (April 24th)<br>\nlsteuri@me.com\n\nNicholas, Thank you so much for a wonderful day on your amazing island.
+The picture you took of us at the winery was perfect!<br>\nLaurie (April 24th) New Zealand\n\nNicholas, Thank you so much for a wonderful day on your amazing island.
 My only regret was that we were not in port longer.
 Kostas and Jacob did an amazing job.
-I can’t wait to return!<br>\nBest wishes and Happy Easter!<br>\nPiper (April 24th)<br>\npseyw@mac.com\n\nHi Nicholas, I am sorry for the delay in writing the review, I just took care of it, you will find it under Maria Kay.\nThank you again for the wonderful tour, it was amazing.\nMaria Neal (April 23rd)\nmicknmaria@gmail.com\n\nThank you Nicholas and Michael for all your help in making my trip so memorable.<br>\nCindy and Phil (April 17th)<br>\ncbenon@pacbell.net\n\nHI Nicholas, Thank you for the well arranged tour.
-Our group had a fun day.<br>\nMet vriendelijke groet,<br>\nKind regards,<br>\nMarisa de Wolff (April 15)<br>\nhttp://www.hvkstevens.com\n\nDear Nicholas,  Just wanted to say what a wonderful time we all had seeing the beautiful island of Rhodes .
+I can’t wait to return!<br>\nBest wishes and Happy Easter!<br>\nPiper (April 24th) Florida USA\n\nHi Nicholas, I am sorry for the delay in writing the review, I just took care of it, you will find it under Maria Kay.\nThank you again for the wonderful tour, it was amazing.\nMaria Neal (April 23rd)  UK\n\nThank you Nicholas and Michael for all your help in making my trip so memorable.<br>\nCindy and Phil (April 17th) USA\n\nHI Nicholas, Thank you for the well arranged tour.
+Our group had a fun day.<br>\nMet vriendelijke groet,<br>\nKind regards,<br>\nMarisa de W.   (April 15)  Amsterdam\n\nDear Nicholas,  Just wanted to say what a wonderful time we all had seeing the beautiful island of Rhodes .
 Coming into port none of us had much expectations from it but Thanks to Manuel and his annexdotes we all saw it through a fresh vision.
 He is an amazing driver and was a wonderful guide to us.
 We plan to revisit Rhodes, this time to stay on the island.<br>\nI'll pass on your information to my family and friends.
-It was a pleasure working with professionals like your team.<br>\nThank You,<br>\nSupriya (April 12)<br>\nsupriya.tiwari@gmail.com\n\nHi Nicholas!
+It was a pleasure working with professionals like your team.<br>\nThank You,<br>\nSupriya (April 12) New Berlin WI USA\n\nHi Nicholas!
 We've made it back to the states but couldn't be happier that we were able to spend time with you in Rhodes, it was really one of the highlights of our entire trip.
 You gave such a great tour, and it really helped us to truly appreciate the island.
 I just submitted our review on TripAdvisor.
 We will be recommending Rhodes and you to all our friends.<br>\nThanks again!
-(Feb 21st)<br>\nAnnie<br>\nanniearnest@gmail.com"
+Annie (Feb 21st)  Philadelphia"
 - year: "2018"
   text: |-
     Nicholas, we had a wonderful day visiting the island of Rhodes.
 Our driver was great and we enjoyed every minute of our tour.
 Thank you so much!!<br>